dopplerimager/sdi/readme.markdown

 * DLL_NAME  - path and filename of the SDI_EXTERNAL.dll

 Note also that the watchdog scripts will need to be updated on the target machine to make sure their paths are correct.
-In addition, the forst time that some of the pstools executables are run they will ask you to agree with the SYSINTERNALS SOFTWARE LICENSE TERMS and execution will halt until you do this manually.
+In addition, the first time that some of the pstools executables are run they will ask you to agree with the SYSINTERNALS SOFTWARE LICENSE TERMS and execution will halt until you do this manually.
 Each executable in pstools will ask for separate confirmation which is annoying.
 Currently, I think that only pskill is used